OrestisN/UEVBS_net_gen/README.md

 # UEVBS_net_gen
-R code for creation of custom networks in spatial data (UEVBS project).
+R code for creation of custom networks in randomly genarated spatial data (UEVBS project).

 The purpose of the project is to create an accurate simulation of the entrworkj and extract performance metrics form the results.